-One of the most common misconfigurations is using the root account’s access key.
+One of the most common IAM misconfigurations is using the root account’s access key.
 The root account has full permissions across the entire account.
 Root accounts should not have access keys.
 Also, it certainly shouldn’t access any service.
 Instead, create IAM users with predefined roles.
 Not using Root’s account access keys in your setup will provide a better security posture.
 This misconfiguration can cause serious security lapses, and if you have such a misconfiguration, it is imperative to get it rectified as soon as possible.

 Root Account Access Keys Rotation

 Building on the above misconfiguration where we have access keys to root accounts, The root account should not have access keys.
 If you have that, then the keys should be rotated periodically to decrease the likelihood of accidental exposures and protect your AWS resources against unauthorized access.
-It is also a requirement for HIPAA, APRA, MAS, NIST compliances.
+It is also a requirement for HIPAA, APRA, MAS, and NIST compliance.

 Tieing root accounts to certificates